ianperrin/MMM-ModuleScheduler/README.md

 # MMM-ModuleScheduler
 A MagicMirror helper module to schedule when other modules should be shown or hidden.

+**Please note that this module is work in progress and has not yet been fully tested, so please do use with care.**

 ## Installation

 In your terminal, go to your MagicMirror's Module folder: